-How Treatment is Affected by Breast Cancer Type
+How Breast Cancer Treatment is Affected by Hormone Status

 In addition to how far your breast cancer has spread, your specific breast cancer type (the biology of the tumor) greatly influences the personalization of your breast cancer treatment.
 Typically, this is because at the molecular (cell) level, breast cancers differ in many ways.
 Looking at the genetic makeup of a tumor and profiling it based on its specific genes, also called a prognostic profile, can help doctors provide treatment that will give the most benefit to each patient individually.